“Would you rather be stuck or be lost?” my highschool classmate Gwynne casually asked me as our small tour bus cruised along Sheik Zayed Road.

 I noticed that the Catholic churches we visited that day were modern-looking and devoid of the intricate retablos compare to those in my country.
 Aside from Filipinos, there are also other nationalities that flock to each.
 Masses in these parts are scheduled according to languages.
 There’s one for English, Sinhala, Konkani, Tamil, Urdu and Tagalog.

 That quarter-life-crisis-esque question was raised when Gwynne and I talked about how our happy lives went on after college, how we ended up with our present jobs and inevitably, who got married to whom in our batch.
-We also admired some of our friends who refused to be stuck, even in a lucrative career, and chose to pursue their passions instead – a baker turned pastry chef and one who became a professional photographer in LA.
+We also admired some of our friends who refused to be stuck, even in a lucrative career, and chose to pursue their passions instead – a banker turned pastry chef and one who became a professional photographer in LA.

 Our conversation was momentarily stopped when our group took a quick lunch at the Al Mubazzarah Park, an oddly lush public space in Al Ain.